 For contributions of $250 or more of any kind, you're required to obtain a written acknowledgement from the charity.
 For donations of clothing and household items, the rules have gotten stricter for the condition of the items and the documentation.
 Be sure to know the rules before you donate and take photographs of valuable items.

 Travel for charitable activities is also deductible at 14 cents a mile in 2018.
 Again, good records are a must, both for documenting your trips and for simply remembering that you took them.

 Another investment-related tax strategy that many investors overlook is contributing appreciated assets to charity.
 If you're planning to give to a charity anyway, you could contribute stock that has gone up significantly in value, which enables you to deduct the fair market value of the stock at the time of the contribution while avoiding capital gains taxes.
 It's a double win.
 Read Viewpoints on Fidelity.com: Increase your tax savings on charitable giving.

 State and local taxes: Taxpayers have a choice to deduct either state and local income tax or state and local sales tax (but not both).
 Deducting sales tax can be a big help if you live in a state with low or no income tax, but keeping track of sales tax can be challenging.

-Note that after tax year 2017, the deduction for state and local taxes is limited to $10,000—including property taxes.
+In 2018, the deduction for state and local taxes is limited to $10,000—including property taxes.